Homemade Baby Food Recipes

 Blueberry facts

-Blueberries are native to North America, where they are in season from May to October.
-They are also grown in a few other parts of the world, including Australia, South America and - more recently - the UK and Ireland!
+They are also grown in a few other parts of the world, including Australia, South America and – more recently – the UK and Ireland!

-Whilst truly fresh blueberries are unbeatable for taste and texture, they are also available individually quick frozen - possibly the only form available in some parts of the world.
-Frozen blueberries are acceptable for use in baby food as long as you can feel them moving freely in the bag - if they are all stuck together, then they have probably thawed and refrozen at some point.
-This will affect both their taste and nutritional quality ( more about making baby food with frozen vegetables and fruits here).
+Frozen blueberries are acceptable for use in baby food as long as you can feel them moving freely in the bag – if they are all stuck together, then they have probably thawed and refrozen at some point.

 Blueberries are also available canned, although sugar is often added, making them less desirable for use in your baby food recipes.